cooperativ-labs/eth-algo-NFT-bridge/README.md

 - This application only works for NFTs with metadata uploaded to IPFS.
 In other words, the url of either the ERC-721 NFT or Algorand NFT has to be an IPFS url.

+- This app will only bridge ERC-721 NFTs with ABIs similar or the same as the Bridge Deployer's own (anyone trying to deploy this app).
+This means an entity or NFT Creator who would like to deploy this app would do it in such a way that it probably only works fir the entity's or the Creator's ERC-721 NFTs.

+- This app can be used to bridge any Algorand NFT (ARC)

 ## Definitions

 Bridge Deployer - this is the entity who decides to deploy this Next.js Bridge Application discussed in this readMe